10 Best Things to Do in White Sands National Park

 This can be especially challenging on the Alkali Flat Trail, as trail markers often get buried by the dunes or blown over by the wind, making hikers veer in all sorts of directions that can either lead to you and your group getting lost, following footprints that lead nowhere, or creating false trails that subsequent groups may follow by mistake.

-Therefore, it’s always important to choose the right trail for the conditions and time of year, follow the trail markers as best as possible, and hike with an ample amount of water and a headlamp in case of an emergency.
+This is why it’s always important to choose the right trail for the conditions and time of year, follow the trail markers as best as possible, and hike with an ample amount of water and a headlamp in case of an emergency.

-Therefore, think ahead about what type of shot you are looking to capture before hiking in!
+For this reason, think ahead about what type of shot you are looking to capture before hiking in!

 8. Thunderstorms are exceptionally dangerous in White Sands National Park!